-Oxybenzone is also know to change thyroid function and highly irritant to the skin.
+Oxybenzone is also known to change thyroid function and highly irritant to the skin.

 Found in: sunscreen, products with sunscreen like lip balms, moisturizers lotions, and foundations.

 Opt for: Sunscreens that are chemical-free and mineral-based instead.
-Ingredients to look for in sunscreens are zine oxide or titanium oxide.
+Ingredients to look for in sunscreens are zinc oxide or titanium oxide.

 Triclosan and triclocarban

-Triclosan used on pastes and creams and triclocarban on soap and shampoo bars are very powerful anti-bacterial agents.
-So powerful that they are being used on garbage disposals, urinals and toilets.
+Triclosan used on pastes and creams and triclocarban on soap and shampoo bars are potent anti-bacterial agents.
+So powerful that they are being used on garbage disposals, urinals, and toilets.
 Would you really want to immerse your skin with stuff so severe?

 Found in: toothpaste, deodorant, antibacterial soap